webix-hub/docs/data/kanban/howto.md

 General How-Tos
 ===================

-This article is dedidated to the most obvious questions that may arise during the creation of Kanban Board.
+This article is dedicated to the most obvious questions that may arise during the creation of Kanban Board.

 How to add icons to Kanban Board?
 -----------------------------